smalewski/gsd/README.md

 ## Web server

-GSD has a web client that renders the LaTeX output and has syntax highlighting.
+GSD has a web client that renders the LaTeX output nicely into HTML and has syntax highlighting.

 To use the web client, you must first